House Democrats Try To Recover From Week Dominated By Public Splits

 But for a second day in a row, the questions started with Omar and veered into other public ways Democrats have split in recent weeks.

-The latest furor surrounded comments Omar made a "progressive town hall" at Busboys and Poets, a Washington DC restaurant and bookstore that often holds political events.
+The latest furor surrounded comments Omar made a "progressive town hall" at Busboys and Poets, a Washington, D.C., restaurant and bookstore that often holds political events.
 Omar repeated her criticism of outside influences on politics in Washington with a veiled reference to lobbying from Israel.

 "I want to talk about the political influence in this country that says it is OK to push for allegiance to a foreign country," Omar said at the event.